Introduction to VolResource

 - Events can also be viewed by date.

-- You can add your own organisation's news via a blog style facility, as well as events and vacancies - do note that the target audience is those involved in voluntary and community organisations rather than the general public.
+- You can add your own organisation's news, as well as events and vacancies - do note that the target audience is those involved in voluntary and community organisations rather than the general public.
 See the VoluntaryNews About page for more.

 The use of Style Sheets (see Site Design) is an integral part of current accessibility standards.
 Frames or graphics for navigation or structure can be problematic for those using screen readers, with poor eyesight or other access issues, and have been avoided.